Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Conclusion

+This work explores the potentials of self-correction in VLMs in the context of semantic grounding.
+We break down this into two key research questions \textbf{(i)} Can VLMs receive and understand oracle grounding feedback and \textbf{(ii)} Can VLMs provide grounding feedback?
+Across two datasets and five VLMs including proprietary ones, we demonstrate that with the identified VLM binary feedback verification, VLMs \emph{can} iterative self-correct their own grounding mistakes.
+Within five rounds of VLM binary feedback, open-source VLMs and proprietary VLMs improve up to 4 and 8 accuracy points.
+We highlight that the self-correction in VLMs requires \emph{no access to oracle or any finetuning or architectural changes.}

-\textbf{Limitations.} Despite the improvements in VLMs semantic grounding via prompt-based feedback, this setting trades performances with compute.
-Therefore, in applications requiring low latency, feedback-based reasoning becomes less practical. \new{Additionally, evaluating VLMs' zero-shot capabilities with the close-set vocabularies amplifies the issue of language ambiguities.
-For example, in ADE20k, there are classes that are extremely similar, \eg, `grass', `hill', `field', `plant', and `tree'.
-For proprietary VLMs, we include the class list to the prompt; however, it does not solve the ambiguity issue since every dataset might have different class interpretations or taxonomies.
-For open-source VLMs, due to the relatively small context window, we leverage the off-the-shelf embeddings for such mapping, which can be noisy.} Finally, we notice the open-source VLMs struggle if tasked at the same time to listen or provide feedback involving multiples regions of the image.
-We believe this might be related to the datasets used for training mostly containing closely related objects for grounding and recognition questions.
-We anticipate the future generations of open-source VLMs will yield substantial quantitative advancements in the task at hand.
+\textbf{Limitations.} Despite the advances in VLMs' semantic grounding through self-correction, this approach trades compute for performance.
+Appendix~\ref{supp:tradeoff} shows the GPT-4o performance-cost tradeoff.
+Therefore, feedback-based reasoning becomes less practical in applications requiring low latency.
+Additionally, assessing VLMs' zero-shot capabilities with close-set vocabularies highlights language ambiguities.
+For instance, in ADE20k, similar classes like `grass', `field', `plant', and `tree' exacerbate this issue.
+For proprietary VLMs, we include the class list in the prompt, but this does not resolve ambiguities as each dataset may define the same classes differently.
+Appendix~\ref{supp:class_mapping} provides additional quantitative analysis on the errors in class mapping.
+We expect future generations of open-source VLMs to achieve significant quantitative improvements in these tasks.